 Park Services - As with Fire services, the expense of delivering basic park services including building and facility maintenance and repair, cleaning, insurance and other necessary expenses exceed the amount of property tax funding available.
-There is not adequate reserve funding available to sustain Park services into the future.
-The District is currently evaluating various revenue producing options to fund park services into the future.
-The District is also evaluating the implementation of Park capital improvement projects that will reduce maintenance costs and increase future revenue potential.
+There is not adequate reserve funding available to sustain Park services in perpetuity into the future.
+The District is currently evaluating various revenue producing options to fund park services into the future including upgrading facilities to reduce maintenance costs, adding park features to increase facility rentals and donations.
+The Park Improvements Plan was completed in the 2021/22 fiscal year and the District is actively seeking multiple grant opportunities.

-Water Services - The District has completed the planning and design process for a large-scale Water System Replacement Project which will improve the water distribution lines in the Groveland- Big Oak Flat area; funded with a \$405,000 state grant.
+Water Services - The District has completed the planning and design process for a large-scale Water System Replacement Project which will improve the water distribution lines in the Groveland- Big Oak Flat area.
+The planning was funded by a \$405,000 state grant.
 The planning process resulted in engineered plans and specifications, state permits and environmental approvals necessary to construct the project should adequate grant and/or loan funding be awarded.
 The District has applied for project funding to the State Drinking Water State Revolving Fund and to the Community Development Block Grant program as a subrecipient to the County of Tuolumne.
-In addition, a state grant funding contract has been received for \$3.4 million for the rehabilitation of two clear well water storage tanks, which will begin construction in the 2020/2021 fiscal year.
-The District is nearing completion of its Water System Master Plan, which will contain a long and short term Capital Improvement/Replacement Plan; and for which the District will establish appropriate fees and charges, and seek funding and financing.
-Cash generated from recent increases to customer water rates will be used to leverage grant funds, make loan and debt service payments, and generate reserve funds for capital projects.
+In addition, a state grant funding contract has been received for \$3.9 million for the rehabilitation of two clear well water storage tanks, which were substantially completed in the 2021/22 fiscal year.
+The District Water System Master Plan will be completed in late 2022, which will contain a long and short term Capital Improvement/Replacement Plan; and for which the District will establish appropriate fees and charges, and seek funding and financing.
+Cash generated from recent increases to customer water rates are being used to leverage grant funds, make loan and debt service payments, and generate reserve funds for capital projects.

-Sewer Services - The District has completed planning a large-scale Sewer System Replacement Project which will improve the sewer collection lines in various locations throughout the District's sewer system.
+Sewer Services - The District has completed planning and has begun construction of a large-scale Sewer System Replacement Project which will improve the sewer collection lines in various locations throughout the District's sewer system.
 This planning process was funded through a state grant in the amount of \$399,000.
 The planning process resulted in preliminary engineering, state permits and environmental approvals necessary to support an application for state funding for project construction, which has been submitted.
-A \$5.8 million state grant and loan funding agreement is expected early in the 2020/2021 fiscal year, and construction will begin immediately thereafter.
+A \$5.8 million state grant and loan funding agreement was received in 2021, and construction was started in June 2022.
 The District also secured a \$1,511,053 low interest loan as discussed in the Long Term Debt section above, for the purpose of constructing improvements to the wastewater treatment plant to increase operating efficiency and reduce the production of odors.
-Engineering design has been completed for the project and construction will begin in early 2021.
-Cash generated from recent increases to customer sewer rates will be used to leverage grant funds, make loan and debt service payments, and generate reserve funds for capital projects.
+Engineering design has been completed for the project and construction will begin in 2022/23.
+Cash generated from recent increases to customer sewer rates are being used to leverage grant funds, make loan and debt service payments, and generate reserve funds for capital projects.